sak1999-byte/CP/README.md

-This is a repo for Java and CPP problem
+This is a repo for Problems in java and C++

 1. Problems From GFG
 2. Problems From Hacker Earth